api2cart/scala-sdk/docs/SubscriberApi.md

     val modifiedTo: String = 2100-08-29 13:45:52 // String | Retrieve entities to their modification date

-    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

     val responseFields: String = {return_code,return_message,pagination,result} // String | Set this parameter in order to choose which entity fields you want to retrieve

+    val params: String = id,model,price,images // String | Set this parameter in order to choose which entity fields you want to retrieve

+    val exclude: String = false // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all

-    val request = apiInstance.subscriberList(start, count, subscribed, storeId, email, params, exclude, createdFrom, createdTo, modifiedFrom, modifiedTo, pageCursor, responseFields) val response = apiInvoker.execute(request)
+    val request = apiInstance.subscriberList(start, count, pageCursor, subscribed, storeId, email, createdFrom, createdTo, modifiedFrom, modifiedTo, responseFields, params, exclude) val response = apiInvoker.execute(request)

     response.onComplete {